soschlegel/abap.livecoding/README.md

 ![Create Service Definition](images/SD_00.png)

-The work, is very easy: with the command `expose`, we describe what entities should be exposed to our service - well, Rocket-Science!
+The work is very easy: with the command `expose`, we describe what entities should be exposed to our service - well, Rocket-Science!

 ```abap
 @EndUserText.label: 'Service Definition for Product Rating'